magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 I shook my head and pointed across the street at a young couple laughing together.
 “See?
 They do talk.”

-Minh watched a pair of young lovers laughing together and then shook his head.
+Minh gaze lingered on a couple laughing softly as they walked past.

-“Couples here seem so alive with one another,” he said, “yet beyond their little circle, there’s no connection at all.
-It’s as if the warmth stops at the edge.”
+“They burn so brightly within their own little world,” he murmured, “yet the flame seems to reach no further.
+Beyond their circle, the air grows cold — there is no bridge to the outside.”

-I answered with a weary smile.
-“That’s how we were brought up.
-From childhood we were told not to talk to strangers, not to meddle in other people’s affairs, not to invite trouble.
-Reserve became a kind of shield — protection.”
+I sighed.
+“That is the lesson we were given from childhood: do not speak to strangers, do not invite yourself into another’s troubles.
+We learnt to fold our warmth inward, to guard against the world.
+Protection, yes — but also distance.”

 Vincent interjected, with his characteristic exaggeration: “It’s driving me mad.
 Get us out of here, Mark.
 Anywhere else.
 Please.”